persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

     - The axis title, expected to be a string;
     - The minimum bound of the axis, expected to be a floating point;
     - The maximum bound of the axis, expected to be a floating point;
-    - A log scale (the chackbutton is available only if the values of the axis are positive).
+    - A log scale (the checkbutton is available only if the values of the axis are positive).
   The **Plot style** tab enables to define:
     - the plot color;
     - the marker style (Cross, Circle, Diamond, Square, Plus);